RoTak00/InterviuCM/README.md

 # Interviu CM/HTML Basic

 **Submission Guideline:** Commit your submission to the GitHub repo.
+Append the two exercises as two separate folders in the commit.

+## Exercise 1.

 ### HTML part